judah/ghc-xcode/README.md

   Haskell packages.
 (This is currently hard-coded.)
 - XCode recompiles every file every time (including the precompiled header);
   why does that happen and how can we prevent it?
+- Print a status message for each Haskell module as we compile it.